A focus on quality as volatility persists

 Jonas Krumplys, CFA, and Aditya Kapoor, CFA, portfolio managers of Ivy Emerging Markets Equity Fund, believe there is growing demand from emerging market consumers for “new economy” goods and services.

 Below are three examples of stocks that we believe may benefit from a “new economy” trend.

 Taiwan Semiconductor (2330:TT)

 Past performance is not a guarantee of future results.
-The opinions expressed are those of the Fund’s portfolio manager and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through June 30, 2017, are subject to change based on market conditions or other factors, and no forecasts can be guaranteed.
+The opinions expressed are those of the Fund’s portfolio managers and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through Dec.
+31, 2018, are subject to change based on market conditions or other factors, and no forecasts can be guaranteed.
 The holdings discussed are for illustrative purposes only and are not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Investments in countries with emerging economies or securities markets may carry greater risk than investments in more developed countries.
 Political and economic structures in many such countries may be undergoing significant evolution and rapid development, and such countries may lack the social, political and economic stability characteristics of more developed countries.
 Investments in securities issued in these countries may be more volatile and less liquid than securities issued in more developed countries.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.